Zero Emissions Go Electric Project

 - the Zero Emissions EVenture (see below)

-Several more EV Experience Days are planned until early 2022.
-A Mini-Expo is planned for the last quarter of 2021.
+Several more EV Experience Days and a Mini-Expo are planned in early 2022.

 The EV Experience days, the EVenture and the Mini-Expo will be complemented by online and printed information materials which will form an interconnected and mutually reinforcing set of messages to the Canberra community about the importance of electrified transport in reducing emissions and helping to deliver a sustainable future.